facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![CSS color names](images/css_color_name_panel.png)

 When done, simply select the `select` link to insert the color back into the document.

+Out of the box `hsl`, `hsv`, and `srgb` are spaces that are enabled when doing color picking. `srgb` just uses `hsl` with sRGB channel sliders.

+If desired, a couple additional color spaces can be used: `okhsl` and `okhsv` (HSL and HSV variants based on Oklab) or HWB (HSL picker with with HWB sliders).
+This can all be configured in the settings.

+Additionally, if you desire a certain color space to always be used, you can turn off the "auto" mode and even specify what your preferred color space for the color picker should be.

 ## Edit Tool